-- II.A.
-Program Director - II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) - II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director. ^(Core) - II.A.1.b) Final approval of the program director resides with the Review Committee. ^(Core)

-Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a residency, a single individual must be designated as program director and have overall responsibility for the program.
-The program director's nomination is reviewed and approved by the GMEC.
-Final approval of the program director resides with the applicable ACGME Review Committee.
+ll.
+Pe ersonnel II.A.
+Program Director II.A.1.
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
+(Core) II.A.1.a) The Sponsoring Institution's GMEC must approve a change in program director.
+(Core) ll.A.1.b) Final approval of the program director resides with the Review Committee.
+(Core) numer design progra round and Intent: While the ACGME recognizes the value of input from ous individuals in the management of a residency, a single individual must be ated as program director and have overall responsibility for the program.
+The m director's nomination is reviewed and approved by the GMEC.
+Final approval program director resides with the applicable ACGME Review Committee.
+II.A.1.c) The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
+(Core)

 Background and Intent: The success of residency programs is generally enhanced by continuity in the program director position.
 The professional activities required of a program director are unique and complex and take time to master.
 All programs are encouraged to undertake succession planning to facilitate program stability when there is necessary turnover in the program director position.

 II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core)
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core)

 II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program.
 Additional support for program leadership must be provided as specified below.
-This additional support may be for the program director only or divided among the program directors and one or more associate (or assistant) program directors. ^(Core)
+This additional support may be for the program director only or divided among the program director and one or more associate (or assistant) program directors.
+(Core)

-Number of Approved Resident Positions Minimum support required (FTE) for Program Director Minimum Additional Support Required (FTE) for Program Leadership in Aggregate
+Number of Approved Resident Positions Minimum Support Required (FTE) for the Program Director Minimum Additional Support Required (FTE) for Program Leadership Total Minimum Program Leadership Support

-1-6 0.15 FTE 0.05 FTE

-7-10 0.2 FTE 0.1 FTE
+1-20 0.2 0.2 0.4

+21-30 0.4 0.2 0.6

+31-40 0.4 0.3 0.7